slidevjs/slidev/custom/fonts.md

 > Available since v0.19.3

-While you can use HTML and CSS to custom the fonts and style for your slides as you want, Slidev also provides a convenient way to them effortlessly.
+While you can use HTML and CSS to custom the fonts and style for your slides as you want, Slidev also provides a convenient way to use them effortlessly.

 In your fontmatter, configure as following